 And what happens when you have infidelity is that the trust factor between these two disappears.
 Whether one tries to work on it or not, that infidelity, that disloyalty, that lack of trust is going to affect both the marriage and the family.
 Something is going to be missing.

-So, the whole institution at that point either becomes badly damaged or, if a divorce occurs as a result, destroyed.
+The whole institution at that point either becomes badly damaged or, if a divorce occurs as a result, destroyed.

 Now, when divorce happens, children usually end up bearing the brunt of the destruction.
 They are smaller, they do not have the defenses, they do not have the experience to really understand what is going on.
-And so, they end up having the worst problems with it.
+So, they end up having the worst problems with it.
 They are the ones who never receive the benefit of two parents working together in faith, love, and trust to bring them up in the fear and admonition of the Lord.

 Something goes missing in all of that.
 Like I said, it can work.
 But, it takes a great deal more effort to get it done.